 Notice of Management Determination, January 2017

 The Director deferred making the biomass determination for the period from 1 May 2017 to 30 April 2020 until the January 2017 benthic sampling data was reviewed after further consultation with the companies.
-The determinations, along with the letters sent to the three companies operating in the harbour, can be viewed
+The determinations, along with the letters sent to the three companies operating in the harbour, are in the following document.

 Draft Biomass Determinations, May 2017